Melatonin

 The Science-Backed Benefits of Melatonin

-Melatonin could support weight loss, according to a scientific study.[10]
+Melatonin may support weight management, according to a scientific study.[6]
 Participants received either 3 milligrams of melatonin or a placebo daily for 12 weeks.
 This was done alongside a prescribed weight-loss diet.
 The study showed that both groups experienced significant reductions in body weight.
 However, the losses were more pronounced in the melatonin group.
 Plus, only the melatonin group showed a significant decrease in body fat mass percentage.

 The Bulletproof Approach to Melatonin